rob-myers/rob-myers.github.io/articles/tech2.md

   > nodes are _the triangles of the provided triangulation_.
   > Two nodes are connected if and only if _their respective triangles share exactly one edge._

-For example, the triangles below collectively induce the red navgraph below.
+For example, the grey triangles below collectively induce the red navgraph.

 <div
   class="tabs"